We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 • Face

-Reasons for Oral Cancer examinations
+Reasons for Oral Cancer Examinations

 It is important to note that around 75 percent of oral cancers are linked with modifiable behaviors such as smoking, tobacco use and excessive alcohol consumption.
-Your dentist can provide literature and education on making lifestyle changes and smoking cessation.
+Your periodontist or dentist can provide literature and education on making lifestyle changes and smoking cessation.

 When oral cancer is diagnosed in its earliest stages, treatment is generally very effective.
 Any noticeable abnormalities in the tongue, gums, mouth or surrounding area should be evaluated by a health professional as quickly as possible.
 During the oral cancer exam, the dentist and dental hygienist will be scrutinizing the maxillofacial and oral regions carefully for signs of pathologic changes.